MAKING A CASE FOR IN-STORE TECH

 Barnes touched on the future of purchase and how we should all be ready for big changes when it comes to purchasing.
 Our current method of cash checkouts at the front of the store manned by employees hasn’t changed much since the 1950s.
 As the most recent POS systems are ready for retirement, retailers are looking for the solutions they will use the for the next 15-20 years.
 Top of their list are harmonising payments across channels for an easy customer experience.
 They also need to look at how these payment systems work with their purpose and message of their brand.

 The evening brought to light many new ideas of use cases for Smartzer’s interactive videos and shoppable videos in retail and where our shoppable video and interactive video technology can fit into storetech.
-We have been working with multiple retailers lately and are excited to launch another in-store experience in the very near future.
+We have been working with multiple retailers lately and we are excited to launch another in-store experience in the very near future.